-Right now, the latest iPhone 5S software rests at iOS 8.2, with the recent addition of the Apple Watch app.
+Right now, the latest iPhone 5S software rests at iOS 9.1, with the recent addition of new emojis.
 The Health app is now here, and the HealthKit framework, offering the chance to track your fitness and health (and even your caffeine intake) as well as connect to more devices within the home.

 It also finally opens up things like the keyboard, which means you'll be able to customise your phone in

 Unfortunately Apple Pay, a new way of paying for goods and services in store and online, is not going to work on the iPhone 5S because it lacks NFC, but pair with a new Apple Watch and you're laughing all the way to the bank (until you see your balance anyway).

 For those that missed the iOS 7 update, you'd best gird your loins if you're not a fan of colour all over the place. iOS 7 is a lot brighter, cleaner and sleeker than its bloated predecessor, but it does look like Jony Ive has dipped into his crayon pot a few times.
 But don't think this is a negative: I like it.

 The colours on offer are fun, fresh and most importantly distinctive, giving a real unique feel to iOS 7, iOS 8 and iOS 9 that other platforms might not have.
 Photos, Safari and Music are all changed, as well as a host of other apps too, and while some have labelled them 'childish', they're clearly indicative of the new style Apple is looking to create.

 And when iOS 7.1 landed, things were tidied up a bit and helped appease some Apple fans looking to not feel like they've fallen into a big bag of rainbows.